wise-introvert/imageboard/README.md

   // containing "censored" "spoilers" will be generated.
   // (with "spoilers" represented by "​░​" characters)
   titleCensored: string?,
+  // Same as `titleCensored` but is an `InlineContent` rather than a `string`.
+  titleCensoredContent: InlineContent?,
-  // Comments in this thread.
+  // The list of comments in this thread.
   // (including the main comment of the thread).
   comments: Comment[],
   // Is this thread "sticky" (pinned).